Toolkit for assisted living, group homes, and other residential care settings (excluding nursing homes)

 COVID-19 guidance is changing all the time, please bookmark the following sites and review them often:

-- COVID-19 Resources for Healthcare Providers, Public Health – Seattle & King County
+- For healthcare and homeless service providers, Public Health – Seattle & King County

 - How to Protect Yourself and Others, CDC